-An XML sitemap is a powerful tool which informs search engines about all the pages that exist on your website.
+An XML sitemap is a powerful tool that informs search engines about all the pages that exist on your website.
 Without a sitemap, Google may find it difficult to navigate all the pages on your website.

 Luckily, you can create and submit an XML sitemap to Google within a few minutes.